 For major parties, our Senate preferences are going to the Greens, then ALP, then LNP.

 There are also a number of minor parties in the mix.
 Please refer to our preferences information.

-If you do not like our preferences, you can always choose your own so that your vote ultimately goes to the larger party or candidate of your choice.
+If you do not like our preferences, you can always choose your own so that your vote ultimately goes to the larger party or candidate

 Search the Forum